Covid-19: Why are more than a million eligible Kiwis unboosted?

 More than a million eligible Kiwis still haven't received their booster jab – something experts worry could make the population yet more vulnerable when the next Omicron wave kicks off.

-While welcoming the Government's long-awaited decision to offer a second booster to at-risk people, health experts told the Herald they were concerned more than a quarter of over-12s are yet to get their first one.
+While welcoming the Government's long-awaited decision to offer a second booster to at-risk people, health experts told the Herald they were concerned more than a quarter of eligible people are yet to get their first one.

 As of today, just over 72 per cent of the eligible population have been boosted – with just 1,224 shots given on Saturday - despite more than four million people, or around 95 per cent, having received two doses of the Pfizer vaccine.